-The Wood Destroying Insect Inspection Report, also known as a WDI, is needed for the purchase or refinancing of a home through VA, FHA, HUD and many private lenders in most states.
+The Wood Destroying Insect Inspection Report (WDI), also known as the NPMA-33 Form, is needed for the purchase or refinancing of a home through VA, FHA, HUD and many private lenders in most states.

 The purpose of a Real Estate WDI report is to detect any visible evidence of termites, wood boring beetles, carpenter ants or carpenter bees present in a structure.
 The dwelling is inspected by a professional, trained to provide accurate detection of wood boring insects.

 The NPMA-33 Form details any evidence of carpenter ants, carpenter bees, wood boring beetles and termites that were discovered.
 Visible evidence can include the existence of dead or live insects, nests, tubes, as well as various types of damage including weak spots in the floor, window frames, walls, doors, and baseboards.